Created by Bill S. Ballinger

 Pseudonyms include B.S.
 Sanborn and Frederic Fryer

-The second novel, The Body Beautiful, has Breed hot on the trail of those responsible for the knifing of his girlfriend, Coffee Stearns, during one of her performances as a showgirl.
+The second novel, The Body Beautiful, followed the next year and has Breed hot on the trail of those responsible for the knifing of his showgirl girlfriend, Coffee Stearns, during one of her performances.

 - “A shabby museum of every cliché of plot, style and action.”

 — Anthony Boucher, on The Body Beautiful

 - “If you enjoy these mid 20th century detective novels, then you will love The Body Beautiful.
 It’s clever, suspenseful, funny, and hard-hitting.”

 Report respectfully submitted by Dale Stoyer, with some editorial canoodling by Kevin Burton Smith.